shubha-rajan/cloudbuild-demo/README.md

 ## Testing the Build Trigger

-1. We're going to connect the website with the backend API, merge those new changes to the master branch, and trigger a new build.
+1. We're going to connect the website with the backend API, merge those new changes to the main branch, and trigger a new build.
     - Navigate to [frontend/src/js/gallery.js](frontend/src/js/gallery.js).
 You should see some commented out code.
 Let's uncomment it.
     ```javascript
     const axios = require('axios').default;